Murder of Mary Tuplin: The trial

 While the evidence pointed to William, all of it was circumstantial.
 Testimony from witnesses also raised uncertainties.
 A stranger in dark clothing had been seen near the river before sundown, and only one of those who saw the man thought it was William.
 A few people recalled a wagon traveling at a high speed that night with two young men and a girl aboard, none of whom could be identified.
 Witnesses also confused the times connected with key events, such as Mary's disappearance, the church meeting they attended and two shots that were heard in the vicinity of the river.

 After the prosecution rested, William's attorney, E.J.
 Hodgson, called just 18 witnesses.
 Perhaps the most damaging testimony came from William's family.
 His mother Johanna Millman told the court William was not at home when she had returned from the church meeting after 10 o'clock that night.
 She testified that a few minutes later, she saw him standing in the kitchen dressed in dark clothes.
 William's sister Mary Eliza shed additional light on his whereabouts testifying that while her parents were at the church meeting, William told her he was going down to the river to bathe.

 In his closing remarks, attorney Hodgson emphasized the importance of reasonable doubt, that suspicions however strong are not sufficient to warrant conviction.
 Attorney general Peters countered these points, agreeing that guilt must be proved but noting that reasonable doubts should not be impossible ones.
-Further, Peters raised the argument that Millman was the only person with a motive for killing Mary Tulpin.
+Further, Peters raised the argument that Millman was the only person with a motive for killing Mary Tuplin.
 The next day, February 4, justice Hansley helped bolster the prosecution's case in a detailed review of the evidence that lasted four hours and offered little to exonerate the defendant.